MeaCulpitt/SignalCast/docs/Validator.md

 # SignalCast: Validator Architecture & Audit Logic

-The SignalCast validator acts as the **Strategic Arbiter** of the subnet.
-Its primary responsibility is to audit the **Intent and Authority** of the traffic driven by miners.
-By interfacing with Subnet 93 (Bitcast) and external Firmographic registries, the validator ensures that every TAO of emission is backed by verified engagement from a competitor's customer base.
+The SignalCast validator acts as the **Verification Authority** of the subnet.
+Its primary responsibility is to confirm that content reached the **right audience** — users who would genuinely benefit from seeing it.
+By interfacing with Subnet 93 (Bitcast) and external firmographic registries, the validator ensures that every TAO of emission is backed by verified audience relevance.

 ---